 Instructions

-• Add the broccoli, beans and vegetable stock.
-Cover and simmer until the broccoli are tender.
-This will take about 5 minutes.
+1. Add the broccoli, white beans, and vegetable stock.
+Cover and simmer for about 5 minutes, or until the broccoli is tender.
 Season with salt and pepper.

 Notes